 I think if you've been vegetarian for 52 years, you'll probably be able to teach us a thing or two!
 Good luck with your running :)

 hi, really sorry but I cant agree, I eat meat every day steak, lamb chicken all kinds of fish and totally love it. there aint anything wrong been vegi but im in training for a marathon and think this is my best way to get all my protein, carbs and everything in between for my recovery.

-Posted 8 months ago in reply to nunzi
+Posted over 3 years ago in reply to nunzi

 @nunzi, it's definitely a personal choice what you choose to eat, but it is possible to survive without meat, you just have to research things a bit more when you first start out.
 I haven't eaten meat for 29 years, but now that I'm training, I'm aware that I need to start researching again to make sure my diet is spot on for the training and recovery needs.
 You can get exactly the same amount of nutrition from a balanced vegi diet as you can a meat one, if you do it correctly :)

-Posted 8 months ago in reply to Fattofit
+Posted over 3 years ago in reply to Fattofit

 Hehee I've been veggie for 33 years and I'm healthy and full of energy :) I can run as far as I want to, and I don't have any issue building & retaining muscle or anything else my body was designed for.